TechNickAI/AICodeBot/README.md

 Commands:
-  alignment  Get a message about Heart-Centered AI Alignment ❤ + 🤖. commit     Generate a git commit message and commit changes after you... fun-fact   Tell me something interesting about programming or AI. version    Print the version number.
+  alignment  Get a message about Heart-Centered AI Alignment ❤ + 🤖. commit     Generate a git commit message and commit changes after you... debug      Run a command and get debugging advice if it fails. fun-fact   Tell me something interesting about programming or AI. version    Print the version number.
 ```